luyao-yang/GT-Classifier/README.md

 ```

-For **survival analysis** datasets, the CPTAC is used for validate the cancertypes model.
+For **survival analysis** datasets, the CPTAC dataset is used for validate the cancertypes model.
 The CMI is used for validate the Breastsubtypes model. the structure is like this:
 ```
 $Data/
     ### Data for 27 cancers classification